 A/B testing involves creating different versions of your marketing materials, and the A/B designation doesn’t mean you can only compare 2 options.
 Consumers view only 1 version using a process of random selection to determine which version shown to an individual consumer, so you manage the potential for bias.
 Marketers then monitor performance to determine which version performs best, usually based on consumer actions, such as buying the product or subscribing to a newsletter.
 Sometimes, marketers assess consumer emotions, such as liking, or consumer thoughts, such as knowledge about the brand after running the test.

 The way you run your A/B test must match your goals for any marketing campaign.
 See below for an example of A/B testing.

 Because it’s a powerful method for increasing conversion, A/B testing is kind of the gold standard for metrics-driven marketers (and should be for everyone doing digital marketing).
 Yet, problems exist.

 For instance, you can only make a single change between versions of your marketing materials — such as a headline, color, or text used in your CTA (Call to Action), etc. — which may result in a lot of different versions, which then requires a large number of consumers to evaluate results effectively.
 Ethical concerns also exist regarding using human beings as test subjects.
 For instance, a classic A/B test involves offering a product at different prices to consumers to judge the impact of price on quantity sold.
-Obviously, consumers purchasing a lower-priced product got benefits unavailable to consumers offered the higher-price for the same product.
+Obviously, consumers purchasing a lower-priced product got benefits unavailable to consumers who were offered the higher-price for the same product.
 Since testing usually involves live experiments, not thought experiments, the ethics of value between the two consumers raises some concerns.